DimensionDev/Holoflows-Kit/doc/en/DOM.md

 ls.filter(x => x.href.startsWith('https://')) // Remove all link that not starts with https://
 ls.map(x => x.href) // map HTMLAnchorElement[] to string[]

-ls.evaluateOnce() // return all links on the page currently setTimeout(() => {
+ls.evaluate() // return all links on the page currently setTimeout(() => {
-    ls.evaluateOnce() // yeah it will match all links every time so you always get the latest data!
+    ls.evaluate() // yeah it will match all links every time so you always get the latest data!
 })
 ```